Rbsann/projectEuler/Readme.txt

-Codes for projectEuler in javascript,python and C.
+Codes for projectEuler in python , C and ruby
-In the future will also upload in haskell.
+In the future will also upload in other languages.